-- Cent\$ible Nutrition Program or Adult one-time sample table curriculum utilizing USDA MyPlate Series - If in-person programming is allowed, a series of 4-8 sessions will be held at 8 community centers and 1 Tribal nation utilizing the Cent\$ible Nutrition Program.
-If there is no in-person programming, bi-monthly programming through Age Friendly RI's statewide Virtual Community Center utilizing the Adult one-time sample table curriculum with USDA MyPlate will be provided along with off-week "Q&A" live chat sessions to answer general nutrition and food resource management questions.
-For both programs, the emphasis is on healthy food group choices with all of the food groups of MyPlate, with an emphasis on plant-based foods.
+Cent\$ible Nutrition Program or Eat Smart, Live Strong Series

+If in-person programming is allowed, a series of 4-8 sessions will be held at community centers, housing sites, and/or Tribal nation utilizing either the Cent\$ible Nutrition Program or Eat Smart, Live Strong curriculum, per community partner's needs.
+The emphasis of Cent\$ible Nutrition Program is on healthy food group choices with all of the food groups of MyPlate, with an emphasis on plant-based foods.
 Sessions integrate the month's Nutrition to Go handout.
-Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills. (total of up to 72 sessions)
+The focus of Eat Smart, Live Strong is to increase intake of fruits and vegetables and physical activity.
+Inclusion of budgeting tips in demonstration and on recipes aims to increase food budgeting skills are offered through both curriculums. (total of up to 72 sessions)